drkibitz/node-pixi/README.md

 Node Pixi Renderer
 =============

+This is fork of Pixi.JS mainly for browserify, but has also went in a slightly different direction in terms of programming style.
+I am open to major refactors if necessary, and it might even be completely rewritten in TypeScript in the future (not there yet).

 #### JavaScript 2D Renderer ####

 The aim of this project is to provide a fast lightweight 2D library that works